lemire/testingRNG/README.md

 ## The contenders

-- splitmix64 is a random number generator is widespread use and part of the standard Java API, we adapted a port to C produced by Vigna.
+- splitmix64 is a random number generator in widespread use and part of the standard Java API, we adapted a port to C produced by Vigna.
 It produces 64-bit numbers.
 - pcg32 and pcg64 are instances of the PCG family designed by O'Neill.
 They produce either 32-bit or 64-bit outputs.
 - xorshift32 is a classical xorshift random number generator.
 We do not expect it to do well.
 - xorshift128plus and xoroshiro128plus are recently proposed random number generator by Vigna.